-Our surgeons are experts in managing these delicate cases.
 Dr. Boynton is board-certified and maintains hospital privileges at Sonoma Valley Hospital, where he responds to urgent care facial trauma calls.
-Dr. McMahon was part of cardiothoracic surgery, neurosurgery, transplant surgery, and general surgery during his oral surgery residency.
-Both surgeons have hands-on experience treating facial trauma of various degrees while ensuring patient comfort and safety at every step.
+He has hands-on experience treating facial trauma of various degrees while ensuring patient comfort and safety at every step.

 Treatment for Facial Injuries